AndrewBavuels/AndrewBavuels/README.md

 ## About me

-- Data analyst with a background in Industrial Engineering
+- Data Professional with a background in Industrial Organization Engineering
 - Upgraded with Python, SQL, and advanced analytics

 # Data Analytics Project Portfolio